 I think there’s a lack of trust from funders to providers.
 There’s this risk aversion and there’s this not wanting to look like we made a bad investment or bad decision.
 All of us are stewards of other people’s resources.
 There are very few foundations that are like family foundations where you’re spending your own money.
 So nobody wants to be the one that came in and wasted somebody else’s money, whether it’s tax dollars or endowment.
 So we’re hypersensitive about spending money on something if we cannot almost 100 percent guarantee the outcome.
 Which means that we don’t really do anything innovative.
 We don’t get to be creative.
 We take no risks.
 We just keep giving money to the same institutions to do the same stuff.
 And I don’t think it’s because somebody was burned.
 I think it’s because we just feel like that’s what it means to be prudent.

-Going back to if the money was there – granted people have to believe in Racial Equity, and then there needs to be the money to fund it – what could the Racial Equity Fund do to help the work that you do?
-What does that pot of money look like in St. Louis?
+If the money was there – granted people have to believe in Racial Equity, and then there needs to be the money to fund it – what could the Racial Equity Fund do to help the work you do?

 Erica: There are some ongoing anti-bias and anti-racism training currently underway with representation from various organizations, government, and corporations.
 The 2.5-day workshop is only the beginning to dialogue and transformation that is required.
 We need to talk about goals and strategy from having completed the training in addition to accountability mechanisms being put in place by companies going forward having had completion.